Animated stretch preview.

 - 3Rock your hips back and straighten the front leg.
 Return forward with control and keep the breath steady.

-- 4Hold the stretch for 90 seconds, then release gradually and notice how hamstrings feels before repeating or switching sides.
+- 4Hold the stretch for about 30 seconds while breathing slowly, then release gradually and notice how hamstrings feels before repeating or switching sides.

 Rock your hips back and straighten the front leg.
 Return forward with control and keep the breath steady.